 Launch parties aren't limited to the release date.
 It's fine to organize a party 3 or 4 weeks after the release, when people have had a chance to test it out!

-For the openSUSE Leap 42.1 release in September it might even make sense to do the release party in December or even January.
+Example: For a release in September as we had it for openSUSE Leap 42.1 it might even make sense to do the release party in December or even January.

 Find a sponsor

 This step is not mandatory but will help you a lot with the golden rule of putting in the extra effort.
 Your employer, the local IT company or computer shop might be willing to spend a little bit of money so you can sponsor some drinks and/or food as it's nice advertisement for them.
 Just go out and ask politely, you will be surprised what you can get.
 Some extra cash might come in handy later on.